Keyri-Co/xray/readme.md

 ## Getting Started

-Import the library and initialize it:
+Import the library.
+Instantiate it.
+Call the `scan` method.:

 ```javascript
 // Import the library